dbr-mylo/june-2025/docs/core-features/contributor-template-behavior-spec.md

 - Editor formatting is ignored in Preview
 - Smart Style Inference determines structure
 - Preview shows the final styled output
+- In the MVP, Smart Style Inference is limited to heuristics only (e.g., font size, line breaks, emphasis).
+AI-based content classification is planned for a future phase.

 ## Template Toggle
 - In document header: `Template: None` or `Template: [Name]`